 - inEnableDepthTesting - enables per pixel depth testing, as in glEnable(GL_DEPTH_TEST);

 - inEnableDepthWriting - enables writing back of depth information to the depth bufffer, as in glDepthMask(GL_TRUE);

 The purpose of this function is to change OpenGL state while keeping X-Plane aware of the state changes; this keeps X-Plane from getting surprised by OGL state changes, and prevents X-Plane and plug-ins from having to set all state before all draws; XPLMSetGraphicsState internally skips calls to change state that is already properly enabled.

-X-Plane does not have a 'default' OGL state to plug-ins; plug-ins should totally set OGL state before drawing.
+X-Plane does not have a ‘default’ OGL state for plug-ins with respect to the above state vector; plug-ins should totally set OGL state using this API before drawing.
 Use XPLMSetGraphicsState instead of any of the above OpenGL calls.

 WARNING: Any routine that performs drawing (e.g. XPLMDrawString or widget code) may change X-Plane’s state.
 Always set state before drawing after unknown code has executed.